Understanding Vulnerability, Asset and Risk Meter Scoring

 Component 3: Risk Meter Score

 The last component of scoring is the Risk Meter Score.
-This score is calculated by taking the average of all of the active, non-zero scored assets within the group.
+This score is calculated by taking the average of all of the active, non-zero scored assets in the group.
 Risk Meters can get a score between 0-1000 and are broken out into thirds rounded to the nearest 10:

 Green 0-330